Anta's investment is accelerating, and the main brand should feel some pressure.

 Interestingly, analyzing Anta Group's "post - investment management" of Amer Sports, we can also see the shadow of its early revitalization of FILA.
 Anta's reform of Amer Sports also includes "introducing talents from around the world", "redefining the brand", and "DTC direct operation".

 From an investor's perspective, although Amer Sports' market value was affected by the "mountain - blasting incident" in September last year, it has rebounded by now.
-Looking at the long - term, as of January 21 before the publication of this article, Amer Sports' stock price has risen by more than 167% compared to its listing, with an annualized return of over 64%.
+Looking at the long - term, as of January 21st before the publication of this article, Amer Sports' stock price has increased by more than 167% compared to its listing, with an annualized return rate of over 64%.

 Image from Wind

-More importantly, the "all other brands" represented by DESCENTE and KOLON SPORT have become the third - largest force besides FILA and the main brand.
+More remarkably, the "all other brands" represented by DESCENTE and KOLON SPORT have become the third force besides FILA and the main brand.

-Based on the current results, the Anta Group has clearly formed a multi - brand matrix ranging from mass to high - end, and from daily life to professional sports.
-Among them, Anta represents mass sports, FILA represents fashion sports, and MAIA ACTIVE represents women's sports.
-In the outdoor field, Amer Sports represents the high - end segment, DESCENTE, which started from skiing, and KOLON SPORT, which is more inclined to light outdoor activities, represent the mid - high - end segment, and Jack Wolfskin represents the mass segment.
+Judging from the current results, Anta Group has clearly formed a multi - brand matrix ranging from mass to high - end, from daily life to professional sports.
+Among them, Anta caters to mass sports, FILA focuses on fashion sports, and MAIA ACTIVE targets female sports.
+In the outdoor field, Amer Sports represents the high - end, DESCENTE, which started from skiing, and KOLON SPORT, which is more inclined to light outdoor activities, are in the mid - high - end segment, and Jack Wolfskin is for the mass market.

 The latest data shows that in the fourth quarter of last year, the sales growth expectation of Anta Sports' "all other brands" was 35% - 40%.
 According to Zhongtai Securities, DESCENTE achieved 25% - 30% growth in the fourth quarter, with an annual growth rate of 40% and annual sales exceeding 10 billion yuan; KOLON SPORT achieved a strong 55% growth in the fourth quarter; MAIA ACTIVE achieved 25% - 30% growth.